The Spatial Configuration Task

 2017 - Dorso-medial and ventro-lateral functional specialization of the human retrosplenial complex in spatial updating and orienting 🔗

-The current version includes two researcher-defineable parameters: the number of trials in a run, and the number of objects in the environment (4-6).
+The current version includes three researcher-defineable parameters: the instruction language, the number of trials in a run, and the number of objects in the environment (4-6).
 Note that altering the number of objects alters the number of response options.
 The response options provided are all unseen objects, i.e. the number of objects in the environment less two.

 You can download image assets to assist you in creating figures of the GettingLost.ca Spatial Configuration Task: spatial-configuration-sample-images.zip, 605 KiB.
 These files, and other information on this page, are licensed under a CC BY 4.0 license.